 The neuroscience curriculum includes a year-long intensive core course, graduate seminar courses linked to an invited speaker series and wide-ranging neuroscience courses offered by many departments and institutes across campus.

+Students apply for admission to one of the participating departments, which determines whether to admit the student to CU Boulder and provide financial support.
+Once in residence, students enter the neuroscience PhD program while still maintaining their "home" in the department to which they were admitted.
+They receive a PhD that lists both their home department and neuroscience.
 All students are admitted with the expectation that they will work toward the PhD degree.
 Many students receive a Master of Arts degree in the course of working toward the PhD.
 Students who receive the PhD degree must demonstrate that they are proficient in some broad subject of learning and that they can critically evaluate work in this field; furthermore, they must show the ability to work independently in their chosen field and must make an original contribution of significance to the advancement of knowledge.

 Required Courses and Semester Credit Hours